-Article 12 obligates States Parties to facilitate the anti-dopingcontrol activities of sports organizations and anti-doping organizations, such as the testing of athletes with no-advance notice by duly authorized doping-control teams and access to accredited doping laboratories for the purpose of doping-control analysis.
-The United States would meet these obligations through its support of cooperation among anti-doping organizations, such as the Association of National Anti-Doping Organization, and the Association of National Anti-Doping Organization, and the United States' support of USADA, which works to facilitate the doping-control activities contemplated in this Article.
+Article 12 obligates States Parties to facilitate the anti-doping-control activities of sports organizations and anti-doping organizations, such as the testing of athletes with no-advance notice by duly authorized doping-control teams and access to accredited doping laboratories for the purpose of doping-control analysis.
+The United States would meet these obligations through its support of cooperation among anti-doping organizations, such as the Association of National Anti-Doping Organizations and WADA's Central American Regional Anti-Doping Organization, and the United States' support of USADA, which works to facilitate the doping-control activities contemplated in this Article.